Naereen/notebooks/README.md

 This repository hosts some [Jupyter Notebooks](http://jupyter.org/), covering various subject.

 - Some are tutorials on bash commands or some of [command-line my scripts](https://bitbucket.org/lbesson/bin/src/master/);
-- Some are experiments, only here to help me learn how to use [Jupyter](http://jupyter.org/) correctly;
+- Some are just experiments, only here to help me learn how to use [Jupyter](http://jupyter.org/) correctly;
 - And more will come...

 ----